Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Section 3: Your Personal TEX Directory

-To do this, you need a place to put the files where they won’t get mixed up with your documents or with TEX’s own files.
-This is the ‘The Right Place’ to put files mentioned in step 3 above, and it’s known as your Personal TEX Directory (PTD) or Personal TEX Folder (PTF).
+Every users needs a place to put such files where they won’t get mixed up with your documents or with TEX’s own files.
+This is the ‘The Right Place’ to put files mentioned in § 3.2.2 above, and it’s known as your Personal TEX Directory (PTD) or Personal TEX Folder (PTF).

-LATEX will automatically check this place first for classes and packages, so anything you put in your Personal TEX Directory will be found before any file of the same name in your main TEX installation.
+LATEX will automatically check this folder first for classes and packages, so anything you put in your Personal TEX Directory will be found before LATEX looks anywhere else.
 This is why it’s important for manual updates, and for special or private classes, packages, styles, and fonts.

 Unix and GNU/Linux